-At the end of last year, I was feeling pretty good celebrating 4 years since my first ‘big’ surgery in 2010.
+At the end of 2014, I was feeling pretty good celebrating 4 years since my first ‘big’ surgery in 2010.
 It prompted me to write a blog – Surgery – the gift that keeps on giving.
 In that blog I really just wanted to say I was grateful for the early surgical treatment and as I was just about to spend another Christmas with my family, I was reminiscing what a wonderful gift it was at the time……….and of course it remains so today.
 Other than some detail of the surgery, I didn’t get too technical, I just wanted to generate a thankful and festive mood.
 However, a recent private message from a subscriber prompted me to study the current benefits of surgery for Neuroendocrine Tumours (NETs) in more detail just to ensure my understanding was still in line with best practice.

 Hope you enjoyed this session as much as I enjoyed writing it!

 Thanks for reading

 I also have a private Facebook group, let me know if you’re interested.